 Taylor Swift’s 2012 album ‘Red’ was probably one of the best she has ever produced so far, and it is the third highest-selling album of her career with 6 million sales worldwide after ‘1989’ (10mn) and ‘Fearless’ (9mn).
-However, ‘Red’ album produced some of the most beautiful and lyrically profound albums of her career.
+However, the ‘Red’ album produced some of the most beautiful and lyrically profound albums of her career.
 The album also marks the end of Taylor Swift’s Country music era and shift to Pop music.

-‘Red’ album produced some amazing songs such as “State of Grace,” “Treacherous,” “Red,” “IKYWT,” “22,” “The Last Time,” “Holy Ground” and the list goes on.
+The ‘Red’ album produced some amazing songs such as “State of Grace,” “Treacherous,” “Red,” “IKYWT,” “22,” “The Last Time,” “Holy Ground” and the list goes on.
 However, out of the 16 tracks, one song really does stand out.
-This five and half minute long song is often considered the best song of Taylor Swift so far.
-And there are mysteries surrounding the song, that there is even a 11-15 minute version of the song.
+This five and half minute long song is often considered the best song by Taylor Swift so far.
+And there are mysteries surrounding the song, that there is even an 11-15 minute version of the song.
 The song is none other than “All Too Well.”
 This song was the first one written for the album by Taylor Swift and Liz Rose.

 Surprisingly, “All Too Well” did not perform very well on the charts.
 It reached #80 on Billboard Hot 100 and #17 on the US Hot Country Songs chart.